Concerns, Comments, Complaints? WE’RE LISTENING

 If you are unhappy about the care you have received, please ask to speak to the person in charge of the centre as soon as possible.
 They may well be able to resolve things straight away.
 If you have concerns about the care received by someone that you know, other than yourself, we will only be able to communicate with you about any concerns where we have the patients express written consent to do so.

-When should I complain?
+When should I raise a concern?

 What happens if my concerns are not immediately resolved?